 Once you have a list of adversaries and a method for listing what threats they might pose, you need to somehow make this list actionable.
 If your threat library is sufficiently detailed and you've done enough research into similar crews, you will have a sense of what capabilities are actually deployed.
 However, you should keep in mind that your adversary may not actually be using all their capabilities in order to keep their true maximum capabilities unknown to the public.
-In the case of the State, police may use parallel construction so that even if you carefully read through all the legal cases and evidence, you might only know how they said they got enough be slipping away.
-That said, most pranks still happen at night, and so few pranksters get caught.
-The crew reasons that night is still the best time, or rather, very early morning.
-The cover of night also provides the advantages of being able to swap clothes quickly in some dark corner without drawing attention.
-Finally, to avoid CCTVs (private and otherwise) from catching their movements so obviously, they agree to do have a rally point where they swap into clean single-use attire they've gotten from second-hand shops before making the final leg of the journey to the target.
-After, they will split again and dispose of prank materials and their change of clothes.
-Lastly, since there's some chance they will get caught during the execution of the prank, they agree to purge their living or work spaces of anything tied to the prank.
+In the case of the State, police may use parallel construction so that even if you carefully read through all the legal cases and evidence, you might only know how they said they got enough evidence for a conviction, but you might not know how they actually got it.